Kapranov/taxgig_2020/apps/chat/README.md

 ## Doing

-- change the format of the response for other tests (add the room name)
-- improve the way we make assertion on received messages (e.g. assert_receive wants pattern match and not functions or variables)

 ## Todo

+- Change the format of the response for other tests (add the room name)
 - Improve the way we make assertion on received messages (e.g. assert_receive wants pattern match and not functions or variables)
 - Think to rename the websocket endpoint